-The instant case is also distinguishable from State v.
+The instant case is distinguishable from this Court's opinion in State v.
 Carrasco, 877 S.W.2d 115 (Mo. banc 1994).
-In that case, Carrasco was sentenced to ten years imprisonment even though the maximum penalty was for not more than five years imprisonment.
+In that case, Carrasco was sentenced to ten years imprisonment even though the maximum penalty was five years imprisonment.
 Id. at 116.
 Carrasco did not file a Rule 24.035 motion and the time for filing such a motion had expired.
 Id.
-On appeal, Carrasco argued for a nunc pro tunc relief under Rule 29.12(c).
+On appeal, Carrasco argued for nunc pro tunc relief under Rule 29.12(c).
 Id.
-During argument before this Court, Carrasco made an oral petition for relief by writ of habeas corpus, which this Court denied without prejudice.
+Also, during argument before this Court, Carrasco made an oral petition for relief by writ of habeas corpus, which this Court denied without prejudice.
 Id.